ChadSexington/Assassination/README.md

   - One to send out new targets
   - One to mass-mail event notices (starts and stops)
   - Maybe more idk
+- Add 'events' controller that will handle all 'kills'
+  - There should be a route to /events/feed that lists, in order, all kills
+  - /events/index should contain a tree of sorts?
+  - /events/new will be a form for users to submit a kill
+- Devise a method for kills to be recoreded in events controller via visiting a link in a QR code
+- Create a view for the actual card that will be printed out.
+  - This should reflect what will be emailed in one of the mailers above